NamNamIoT/RAK3172_CANOPUS/README.md

 ![preferences](https://user-images.githubusercontent.com/49629370/224521061-7ff3624f-7f93-479d-98b3-5c6e0dc08208.png)

 2. To add the RAK3172_Canopus to your Arduino Boards list, edit the **Additional Board Manager URLs**.
-Click the icon, as shown in **Figure 5**.

 ![additional-boards](https://user-images.githubusercontent.com/49629370/224521079-1eee507e-22ed-4f4e-b52d-965619bf090e.png)

-3. Copy the URL below and paste it on the field, as shown in **Figure 6**.
+3. Copy the URL below and paste it on the field.
 If there are other URLs already there, just add them on the next line.
 After adding the URL, click **OK**.

 ```json
 https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSP-Index/main/package_rakwireless.com_rui_index.json